• Skip to primary navigation

 Notes

-If you are using fresh oregano, these can take between 5-10 days dry depending on weather conditions
+If you are using fresh oregano (or hyssop), it can take between 5-10 days to dry depending on weather conditions.
+Alternatively, you can use a dehydrator or a low oven to dry the leaves.

-Warm zaatar will cause condensation and ruin, please allow it to completely cool down to room temperature which can then be stored for several months in your pantry
+Warm zaatar mix will cause condensation and ruin the blend.
+Please allow it to completely cool down to room temperature before storing it in an airtight container.
+Once cooled, it can be stored for several months in your pantry.

 Nutrition